ZeroiQsaksham/M.L-Project-/README.md

 - Matplotlib / Seaborn for visualization
 - Any other specific libraries your project uses

-Install the required dependencies using pip:
+Install the required dependencies using `pip`:

 ```bash
 pip install -r requirements.txt